FAA clears Boeing 737 Max to fly again

 Nearly 400 Max jets were in service worldwide when they were grounded, and Boeing has built and stored about 450 more since then.
 All have to undergo maintenance and get some modifications before they can fly.

 Pilots must also undergo simulator training, which was not required when the aircraft was introduced.
 Hansman said pilot training for qualified 737 pilots shouldn’t take long because Boeing has fixed problems with the Max’s software.
+It no longer automatically points the plane’s nose down repeatedly, and doesn’t override commands from the pilot, according to Boeing.
 The company posted a summary of changes to the plane.

 Relatives of people who died in the crashes remain unconvinced of the Max’s safety.
 They accused Boeing of hiding critical design features from the FAA and say the company tried to fix the tendency for the plane’s nose to tip up with software that was implicated in both crashes.